Spencer Danielson: Boise State

 In 2017, Danielson joined the Boise State Broncos football coaching staff as a graduate assistant.
 In that role he worked with the stand-up defensive linemen, and continued to do so in 2018 after being promoted to a full-time defensive assistant.
 He was promoted to defensive line coach in 2019, succeeding Chad Kauhaʻahaʻa.
 When head coach Bryan Harsin departed after the 2021 season to become the head coach at Auburn, Danielson briefly served as interim head coach until Andy Avalos was hired as the permanent coach.
 Danielson declined a job with Harsin at Auburn to remain with Avalos as defensive coordinator.

 On November 12, 2023, Danielson was named interim head coach after head coach Andy Avalos was fired.
 On December 3, 2023, he was named the 12th head football coach at Boise State.

+In April, 2026 Boise State University extended Danielson's contract through the 2030 season with a five-year, $11.5 million deal that includes a $3.5 million buyout if terminated early by the coach.

 Personal life

 Danielson is a devout Christian.
-He married Raechel Jones, a fellow Azusa Pacific alum and college volleyball player, in 2015.
+He married to Raechel Jones, a fellow Azusa Pacific alum and college volleyball player, in 2015.
 They have two daughters.